 Breathing Air … Think Smarter, Not Harder!

-Fresh air systems on your spray foam rig are crucial to its longevity (not to mention they’re required!).
+Fresh air systems on your spray foam rig are not only crucial to its longevity — they are also required by law.
 If there is one thing I would preach over anything else, it would be breathing air systems.
 Money can replace most things, but not your quality of life.

 Employers are responsible for creating safe work environments.
 This means if something were to happen, it would fall back on you as the business owner.

 Employers must ensure crew members who are exposed to SPF on the job have clean, fresh air to breathe.
-According to OSHA Standard 29 CFR 1910.134, employers are required to provide employees who use respirators with breathing air that meets the requirements for Grade D breathing air.
+According to OSHA Standard 29 CFR 1910.134, employers are required to provide fresh air systems for spray foam employees that meet the requirements for Grade D breathing air.

 Grade D Breathing Air